swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Features.md

 1. CSS properties (Official specification): `--variable`

 Sass style variables are provided as a compatibility layer.
-It is recommended to use the CSS properties as they are future proof and will be directly supported in browsers in the future.
+We recommend to use the CSS properties as they are future proof and will be directly supported in browsers in the future.

 ```css
 /* Before */